 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.

-Metered paywalls clearly perform best, and for the niche publishers we work with, we develop paywalled content as an entirely separate business model, where the content is served through your magazine subscription website, and where free content exists on your main Portal.
+Metered paywalls have a proven track record of conversions, and for the niche publishers we work with, we develop paywalled content as an entirely separate business model, where the content is served through your magazine subscription website, and where free content exists on your main Portal.
 To the visual eye, this is probably the difference between two tabs in your website navigation, but because they produce revenue differently, we separate the two fundamentally.

 Yankee magazines’ NewEngland.com is a great example of one of our clients using this method, along with their magazine subscription website.
-The metered paywall floaters you’ll find on NewEngland.com are designed to generate immediate registration for New England.com and then upgrade customers to a 30 day free trial of Yankee magazine as part of a seamless mental process.
+The metered paywall floaters you’ll find on NewEngland.com are designed to generate premium membership to Yankee magazine and library as part of a seamless process.

 The Economist is an example of a hybrid.
-Even though they offer three articles for free, they require registration first.
-They have taken the huge step of gathering a readers’ information up front, but likely suffer from the average 15-20% retention rate of a hard paywall and sacrifice SEO opportunities in the meantime.
+Even though they offer a few articles for free, they require registration first.
+They have taken the huge step of gathering a readers’ information upfront, but likely suffer from the average 15-20% retention rate of a hard paywall and sacrifice SEO opportunities in the meantime.
 To combat this, they follow our best practice of using their free website Portal to attract readers through free content, some of which was formerly printed in the magazine, and some that never makes it to the formal publication.

 The Financial Times who has seen success with their paywall, had an interesting approach beginning in 2015, with a hard paywall that asked for just $1 for the first month, which auto-renewed the next month.
 This approach was to light a fire and start transforming reading habits.